Short feature description

 Installing the module

-You install the module in your Drupal backend via the Downloads section.
+Install the module in your Drupal backend via the Downloads section.

 Connecting Desk-Net and Drupal